 Small flowers: start with chain 21 then follow the same directions as for Large Purple Flower.

 Once all of the flowers are completed, arrange them as desired and sew them to the wreath.

 This simple spring wreath is the perfect natural decor for an indoor door or wall.
 It’s pretty simple to change the colour of the crochet flowers for any season or take them out completely and use the grapevine-like wreath form for other wreath projects!
-We have a whole page of different DIY wreath ideas you can explore here.
+You may also like our neutral fall floral wreath as well as our rustic driftwood and lavender wreath.